-All teams play 16 games over a 17-week schedule.
-That works out to eight home and eight away contests per franchise, but there are typically some international games scheduled each season.
+All teams play 17 games over an 18-week schedule.
+That works out to eight home and eight away contests, plus one game TBD per franchise, but there are typically some international games scheduled each season.
 Some of the teams that play in those games will lose one of their home games.

 While measures are taken to ensure fairness, there are sometimes striking anomalies that pop up, such as a team having a lengthy stretch of away games.
 However, that’s balanced out by the fact that each squad gets equal time at home and on the road, for the most part.

 NFL Home Field Records for Each Team

 We’re now going to take a deep dive into the numbers to see how each team has performed at home.
 The data we’ll be looking at covers the 2020 season and the results from the last three seasons in total.

 A three-year window makes for a good snapshot of the current state of affairs.
 There’s lots of turnover in the NFL from season to season, while clubs that are in rebuilding mode may look towards a three-year plan to return to relevancy.

 Here are a few notes to keep in mind on the data, followed by a table of results for all 32 teams.